 Old Catalan diverged from Old Occitan between the 11th and 14th centuries.
 Then, during the Late Middle Ages and the Renaissance, there was a golden age of Valencian literature.
 Notable works include Tirant lo Blanch by Joanot Martorell and the poetry of Ausiàs March.

 Since the War of the Spanish Succession in the early 1700s, the efforts by Spain to assimilate its various regional people have been constant and sometimes aggressive.
 Especially during the Spanish Civil War (1936-1939).
 And, during Franco's dictatorship, which ended in 1975, Catalan was frowned upon.

 Since Spain's transition to democracy in the 70s and 80s, Catalan has been institutionalized as an official language in some regions.
 It is now seen as a language of education, and it is used by the mass media.
 The language has seen a significantly increased prestige.

-Now, in the Comunitat Valenciana, around 2.5 million people speak Valencian.
-While the language is understood by the vast majority of the regional population, less than half can actually write Valencian.
+Now, in the Comunitat Valenciana, around 2.5 million people speak Valenciano.
+While the language is understood by the vast majority of the regional population, less than half can actually write Valenciano.
 Spanish speakers in the region use affected Spanish, due to Valencian influences.

-Despite the fact that the Acadèmia Valenciana de la Llengua considers Valencian to be the same language as Catalan, in the Valencian Community, the language has been referred to as Valencian since the time of the Valencian Kingdom (1238-1707).
+Despite the fact that the Acadèmia Valenciana de la Llengua considers Valenciano to be the same language as Catalan, in the Valencian Community, the language has been referred to as Valenciano since the time of the Valencian Kingdom (1238-1707).

 Spain's Many Languages and Dialects